thejimmyg/express-public-files-overlays/README.md

 Configuration environment variables for the example.

-* `PUBLIC_FILES` - JSON-encoded mapping of URL paths to serve static files at, and the directories to look in for each file under that path. e.g. `{"/public/js": ["./jquery/", "./react"], "/theme": ["./static"]}`
+* `PUBLIC_FILES` - JSON or YAML encoded mapping of URL paths to serve static files at, and the directories to look in for each file under that path. e.g. `{"/public/js": ["./jquery/", "./react"], "/theme": ["./static"]}`

 **Any configuration from `PUBLIC_FILES` gets merged into existing configuration such that it is used in preference to it.
 Effectively, the `PUBLIC_FILES` settings override settings defined in code.**